-Other services may be provided by the local authority, such as advice and guidance, laundry services and financial help in exceptional circumstances.
+The local authority/trust may provide other services, such as advice and guidance, laundry services and financial help in exceptional circumstances.

-You can find out about services by speaking to your local authority.
+You can find out more about services by speaking to your local authority/trust.

 Families in England can find out about services on your local authority’s website as part of their ‘local offer’ (which you can search for).

-When a child reaches 16 years of age, it is their own ability to pay that is taken into account, not yours.
+When a child reaches 16 years of age in England, it is their own ability to pay that is taken into account, not yours.

 The same charging rules apply to services for carers of disabled children.